Practical Guide to Recruitment Split Fee Agreements

 There is no universally correct ownership model and pretending otherwise does not help anyone.
 Different agencies operate differently and that is fine as long as both sides in an arrangement are working from the same version.
 The same logic applies to rebate periods.
 If the client agreement runs for twelve weeks the split arrangement needs to reflect that or one agency ends up carrying a liability the other side has already been paid out on, which is an uncomfortable conversation to have after the fact.

 Payment terms cause a surprising amount of friction given how avoidable it all is.
-One agency expects settlement as soon as the client pays while another runs monthly finance cycles and considers a thirty day internal process entirely standard and if that expectation was never discussed the gap between them can feel like bad faith even when it is simply misalignment.
+One agency expects settlement as soon as the client pays while another runs monthly finance cycles and considers a thirty day internal process entirely standard.
+If that expectation was never discussed the gap between them can feel like bad faith even when it is simply misalignment.

 Split fee partnerships are probably more useful now than they were ten years ago.
 Recruitment has become more specialised and clients are less patient with agencies that claim wide coverage but deliver results that do not hold up.
 Genuine collaboration lets agencies be honest about where their networks are actually strong rather than overpromising into areas they rarely work in and a good placement made jointly tends to do more for a client relationship than a mediocre one made alone.